 All nominees must be eligible to be trustees as set out in Article 32 and must not be disbarred from trusteeship under Article 35.

-Every nominee must have been a member of the Association for at least one year at the time of his or her appointment as a Trustee, with the exception of the President- Elect and up to three independent Trustees, who may become members on assumption of office.
+Every nominee must have been a member of the Association for at least one year at the time of his or her appointment as a Trustee, with the exception of the President- Elect and up to three appointed Trustees, who may become members on assumption of office.

 If there are more nominations than vacancies, elections shall normally be held by postal or electronic ballot (e-vote) in advance of the Annual General Meeting (“AGM”) of the Association, although ballots may be held between AGMs if required, by postal or e-vote.
 In such case, the elected Trustee shall take office immediately upon election and shall serve until the fourth AGM after election, as detailed in Article 33 (2).